-If you were enrolled in a for-credit program, you are eligible to apply for a number of study abroad grants from the UW-Eau Claire Foundation.
+If you were enrolled in a degree-seeking program at UW-Eau Claire at the time you applied to study abroad, you are eligible to apply for a number of study abroad grants from the UW-Eau Claire Foundation.
 Applications open in January for summer students and in June for winterim students.

 The online application is available on the CIE website, and the deadline for winterim programs is August 15 and summer programs is February 15.
 If you are chosen to receive a Foundation grant, you will be notified.
-Non-credit program participants are not eligible for Foundation Grants.
+Guatemala program participants are not eligible for Foundation Grants as the program is not offered for credit.